Connect a bot to Cortana

 Cortana is a speech-enabled channel that can send and receive voice messages in addition to textual conversation.
 A bot intended to connect to Cortana should be designed for speech as well as text.
 A Cortana skill is a bot that can be invoked using a Cortana client.
 Publishing a bot adds the bot to the list of available skills.

-Open the bot on the Bot Framework Portal, click the Channels tab, and then click Cortana.
+To add the Cortana channel, open the bot in the Azure Portal, click the Channels blade, and then click Cortana.

 General bot information

 Under the Manage user identity through connected services section press the option to enable it.
 Fill in the form.

 All fields marked with an asterisk (*) are required.
 A Bot must be published to Azure before it can be connected to Cortana.

 When should Cortana prompt for a user to sign in